bgord/knowledge/README.md

 - Match n items in a RegExp
 - Match n to m items in a RegExp
 - Match at least n items in a RegExp
+- Get the distance to the top of the page

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?